jamessealesmith/website/content/home/about.md

 algorithm.
 Outside of school, I enjoy racing triathlons, marathons, and even ultramarathon distance races!

 This page is still a work in progress.
-Please {{% staticref "files/cv.pdf" "newtab" %}}read my cv{{% /staticref %}} for a complete overview of my work.
+Please {{% staticref "files/cv.pdf" "newtab" %}}read my CV{{% /staticref %}} for a complete overview of my work.